■ Enrolment Policy

 ■ Attendance and Discipline

 - The student is expected to attend all lessons, be on time and behave in a responsible manner at all times.
-You will be marked absent if you arrive in class after 9.15am and 11.00am for your morning classes or after 1.10pm for your afternoon class, except for Wednesday afternoon when class starts at 1.15pm.
-You will have to see the DOS if you arrive the class late.
-You will be given a Late Entry Slip if you reason is acceptable.
-If not, you will have to wait for the next session of the class.
+You will be marked absent if you arrive in class after 9.15am and 11.00am for your morning classes or after 1.10pm for your afternoon class, except for some Wednesday afternoons when class starts at 1.15pm.
+You will have to see the DOS if you arrive at the class late.
+You will be given a Late Entry Slip if your reason is acceptable.

 - AEC reserves the right to expel any student who breaks New Zealand law or AEC rules, or fails to attend 100% of the course enrolled for.
 The student will be given one verbal warning and two written warnings in an attempt to remedy the problem prior to expulsion.
 At least one week is given for you to change your conduct.
 If you are not present to sign the written warning after one week, the next warning will be issued.
 Breach of New Zealand law will lead to immediate expulsion.

 - In the case of expulsion, AEC will advise the New Zealand Immigration Service and will not refund any fees.

-- When you are sick or can’t come to class for any important reason, you should call the school to tell them.
+- When you are sick or can’t come to class for any reason, you should call the school to tell them.
 When you come back, you should have a medical certificate from a doctor OR if you are under 18 years, a note from your parent, Homestay or guardian to say why you were absent.

-- More detailed information is contained in the “Student Rules” which available at Student Handbook.
+- More detailed information is contained in the “Student Rules” which available in the Student Handbook.

-New Zealand Immigration Service Visa regulations require Students to attend classes at all times, as required, unless they have genuine reasons for their absence.
+Immigration New Zealand Visa regulations require Students to attend classes at all times, as required, unless they have genuine reasons for their absence.

 - Students enrolling in courses of 12 weeks or more may apply in writing for leave from 3 to 5 days.
 Fees will be deferred according to the number of days taken.